TheKikGen/USBMidiKliK4x4/README.md

 # USBMidiKliK4x4 - STMDUINO
 A hack of the MIDIPLUS/MIDITECH 4x4 USB to MIDI interface.

-NOTE: You can obviously use this project to build a midi interface with other STM32F boards.
-Tested and working also on a "Blue pill".

 Check also the wiki here : https://github.com/TheKikGen/USBMidiKliK4x4/wiki

 <img border="0" src="https://medias.audiofanzine.com/images/normal/miditech-midiface-4x4-1642123.jpg"  />